jigx-com/jigx-docs-examples/docs/Components/carousel.md

 :::::

 :::::ExpandableHeading
-### Carousel with pagination (contained)&#x20;
+### Carousel with pagination (contained)

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 In this example there are two carousels:

-1. &#x20;The first shows the pagination with `isContained: true` with `position: inside` the carousel.&#x20;
+1. The first shows the pagination with `isContained: true` with `position: inside` the carousel.
 2. The second shows the pagination with `isContained: true` with `position:outside` the carousel.

 **Example:**
-See the example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/carousel/carousel-pagination-contained.jigx" target="_blank">GitHub</a>.
+See the example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/carousel/carousel-pagination-contained.jigx).
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/sj8QxKZPoS3jYJdhiCvS7_cc-carousel-pag-contained.gif" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/sj8QxKZPoS3jYJdhiCvS7_cc-carousel-pag-contained.gif" size="80" width="288" height="576" position="center" caption="Carousel with contained pagination" alt="Carousel with contained pagination"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/sj8QxKZPoS3jYJdhiCvS7_cc-carousel-pag-contained.gif" size="80" position="center" caption="Carousel with contained pagination" alt="Carousel with contained pagination"}
 :::
 ::::